Recruitment Metrics

 These metrics are also crucial to optimizing your hiring process and reducing costs per hire.

-In this guide, we will explore the 7 most important recruitment metrics that you should be tracking in 2024.
+This guide will explore the 7 most important recruitment metrics you should be tracking in 2024.
 These metrics will help you improve your hiring strategy and attract the best talent for your organization.

 Key Takeaways